-Before we can start Mnesia, we must initialize an empty schema on all the participating nodes.

-- The Erlang system must be started. - Nodes with disc database schema must be defined and implemented with the function create\schema(NodeList).
+- An empty schema must be initialized on all the participating nodes. - The Erlang system must be started. - Nodes with disc database schema must be defined and implemented with the function mnesia:create\schema(NodeList).

-When running a distributed system, with two or more participating nodes, then the mnesia:start( ). function must be executed on each participating node.
-Typically this would be part of the boot script in an embedded environment.
-In a test environment or an interactive environment, mnesia:start() can also be used either from the Erlang shell, or another program.
+When running a distributed system with two or more participating nodes, the function mnesia:start() must be executed on each participating node.
+This would typically be part of the boot script in an embedded environment.
+In a test environment or an interactive environment, mnesia:start() can also be used either from the Erlang shell or another program.

-Initializing a Schema and Starting Mnesia
+Initialize a Schema and Start Mnesia

-To use a known example, we illustrate how to run the Company database described in Chapter 2 on two separate nodes, which we call a@gin and b@skeppet.
-Each of these nodes must have have a Mnesia directory as well as an initialized schema before Mnesia can be started.
+Let us use the example database Company, described in Getting Started to illustrate how to run a database on two separate nodes, called a@gin and b@skeppet.
+Each of these nodes must have a Mnesia directory and an initialized schema before Mnesia can be started.
 There are two ways to specify the Mnesia directory to be used:

 • Specify the Mnesia directory by providing an application parameter either when starting the Erlang shell or in the application script.
-Previously the following example was used to create the directory for our Company database:
+Previously, the following example was used to create the directory for the Company database: